Voxel-Cat/manadome/README.md

 NODES and FOLDERS should be in PascalCase.

-VARIABLES and other scripting should be in camelCase.
+VARIABLES and other scripting should be in camelCase, except for CLASSES, which should be in PascalCase.